ByteOtter/OtterDen/README.md

-# Welcome to LogBlog!
+# Welcome to OtterDen!

-LogBlog is a small and very simple flask-based online blog.
+OtterDen is a small and very simple flask-based online blog.
 Its purpose is *not* to be publicly deployed but to serve as a pet project to learn how various aspects of software development and programming work.

 A little bit about its history first: I started this project at the end of 2021 and began in earnest in early 2022 using a series of tutorials by [Corey Schafer](https://www.youtube.com/@coreyms) I found on YouTube.<br>
-While I used his great guide as a base my plan is to gradually build on top of it and experiment with different ideas and to really flesh out what LogBlog is.
+While I used his great guide as a base my plan is to gradually build on top of it and experiment with different ideas and to really flesh out what OtterDen is.

 Features I have added since finishing the tutorial course include: